Roomify/rooms/README.txt

 9. Create a Booking at admin/rooms/bookings/add

 10. ---> working on this!
-Got to /booking and do an availability search
+Go to /booking and do an availability search

 The results of the availability search are the rooms available over the period - adding one to a cart will create a Room Booking Unit commerce product for it and place it in the cart.
 Once checkout is completed